guiassamohammed/Jenins-ansible-project/README.md

 **Testing the default inventory:**

-Before running the config file you need to test if the servers are accessible from your remote machine, you can perform this test using the following command
+Before running the config file you need to test if the servers are accessible from your remote machine, you can perform this test using the following command:

  * Ansible all -i hosts -m ping